Harmelen train disaster: Memorial

 The monument was designed by Taeke Friso de Jong, an artist from Kamerik.
 The mason was Maurice van Dam from Woerden.
 The design consists of two stone slabs that are tilted relative to each other and contain the names of the 93 victims.
-Looking through the two slabs discloses the actual spot where the accident happened.
+Looking through the two slabs discloses the actual spot where the collision happened.
 A red stone plinth, bearing a body that represents the victims, is placed in the middle in front of the two slabs.
 Three names on the slabs were spelled incorrectly; the names are copied from contemporary handwritten police reports.
 The mistakes have since been corrected.